jochen777/jWebForm/doc/template.md

 ## Available data within the view

-The view object provides these variables:
+The view object provides these methods (always with prefix "get"):

 formId : ID of the form (important, if you have more than one form on your page)